Phype/purei9_unofficial/README.md

 Disclaimer
 ----------

-The developer of this software is not Affiliated at all with Electrolux.
+The developer of this software is not affiliated at all with Electrolux.
 Electrolux, AEG and Purei9 are brand/product names by Electrolux AB which i do not have any rights upon.

 Usage
 -----